Besian Idrizaj: FC Eilenburg

 Idrizaj played five games in the German NOFV-Oberliga Süd for FC Eilenburg and received a red card in his second game.

 Swansea City

 Swansea City took Idrizaj on trial on 18 August 2009 and he signed for the club on 22 August 2009.
-He was hailed by "Swans" manager Paulo Sousa "He's not quite a striker but he is an attacking player, I know a lot about him and he is the sort of player that could fit into our squad."
-He signed after impressing "The Swans" boss in training.
+He was hailed by Swansea manager Paulo Sousa: "he's not quite a striker but he is an attacking player, I know a lot about him and he is the sort of player that could fit into our squad."
+He signed after impressing Sousa in training.
 He was given permission to train on field during the Reading and Coventry City games.
 It was reported he was offered the contract during the Coventry City game on 22 August.
 He accepted the contract at half time.
-He played three games for the "Swans" that season as they narrowly missed out on the Football League Championship play-offs and the chance of Premier League football.
+He played three games for the club that season as they narrowly missed out on the Football League Championship play-offs and the chance of Premier League football.